denten-books/plain-text/0-chapter.md

 My challenge in this book lies in the relative paucity of our critical vocabulary.
-We have many theoretical models to address literary phenomena on the macro scale: period, genre, world literature.
-Yet the particulates of literary production and dissemination on the micro scale go for the most part unnamed.
+We have many theoretical models to address literary phenomena on the macro scale: period, genre, style, affect, world literature, etc. Yet the particulates of literary production and dissemination on the micro scale go for the most part unnamed.
 To come to terms with the book as a device; to come to understand the nature of the text simulation; to perceive the particularity of the computed sign; to find the right words to do it: these are roughly the aims of *Plain Text*.

 ## Simulated Text

-A concern with the contemporary conditions of simulated textuality will lead us to a rich archive from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the middle of the twentieth centuries.
+A concern with the contemporary conditions of simulated textuality lead us to a rich archive from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the middle of the twentieth centuries.
 For text to render on the screen properly it must be "encoded" or "translated" from machine-transmittable code into human-readable shape.
-Morse, Hughes, and Baudot alphabets are just some of the encoding schemas that make such translation possible.
+Morse, Hughes, and Baudot alphabets were just some of the early encoding schemas that make such translation possible.
 Encoding constitutes a primitive field of textual activity, at the crossroads of software engineering and the study of literature.
-It matters because how text is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.
+Encoding matters because how text is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.

-In drawing the history of character encoding, I want to describe gains and losses accrued in the process of encoding.
+In drawing the history of character encoding, I want to describe gains and losses accrued in the process of translation between machine and human languages.
 And among a multitude of compromises, *legibility* stands as the one that entails all others.
 I am going to repeat a version of the same thesis for the duration of the manuscript: without legibility there can be no understanding.
 Most attempts to articulate a liberal ethos, whether built on consensus, narrative, discourse, or contract law, presuppose legibility.
 Without legibility there can be no consensus, narrative, discourse or contract.
 Yet, since the Gutenberg press and the vernacular reforms of Martin Luther, Western thought takes legibility for granted.
 This is because until the advent of the simulated text, print has remained a remarkably stable medium.
 Attempts to silence print through book burning or censorship are viscerally obvious and met with nearly universal disapproval.
 The advent of computed text and device textuality threatens to return us to pre-Lutheran times, where legibility was the domain of the select few and interpretation the privilege of the chosen.
 It pains me to write these words because they seem to me at once too dire, obvious, and true.

 The illusion of ephemerality comes at a price of legibility.
 "Software's ghostly presence produces and defies apprehension," Wendy Chun writes in her *Programmed Visions* [@chun_programmed_2011, 3].
 But what happens when all text is a type of software?
-Friedrich Kittler ends his book making a similar suggestion.
-In his vision, literature is finally defeated by military-grade encryption, obfuscation, and secrecy [@kittler_gramophone_1999, 263].
-Unlike censorship, such modes of control over the circulation of texts are less obvious and more pervasive.
-The simulation-producing nature of computed text helps preserve the outward appearance of printed text, while concealing the specifics of governance.
-I mean governance in the most direct way possible, as a mode of physical control and a barrier to a meaning-carrying layer of the text, often inaccessible to the reader.
-The difficulty of *Plain Text* will be in the describing of such emerging technological contingencies along with finding affordances for resistance.
+Friedrich Kittler ends his book making on a similar note.
+In his vision, literature has been finally defeated by military-grade encryption, obfuscation, and secrecy [@kittler_gramophone_1999, 263].
+Unlike censorship or the burning of book, such modes of symbolic control (governance *over* the sign) are less obvious and more pervasive.
+The simulation-producing nature of computed text helps preserve the outward appearance of printed text, while concealing the specifics of control.
+I mean control in the most direct way possible, as a mode of physical governance and barrier to access.
+The difficulty of *Plain Text* will be in the describing of such emerging but often concealed technological contingencies along.
+It will be in the search of affordances for resistance.

-The rise of the critical practice in the humanities: minimal computing, critical making, and forensic reading affirm the possibility interpretation in the digital age.
-I select plain text, in the title of the book, as a long-standing mode of computation most closely align to that project.
+The rise of critical practice in the humanities---minimal computing, critical making, and forensic reading---affirm the possibility of interpretation, and this at a time when reading intensifies.
+Humans today read more than ever and increasingly that reading passes through some for of a computational device.
+I select plain text, mentioned in the title of the book, to represent a long-standing mode of interacting with computers most closely aligned to the stated aims of the volume.
 Plain text identifies a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
-In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] Yet, plain text is not without its own forms of mediation.
-All matter-bound inscription must take on some added properties of its preferred medium, however contingent these may be.
-The simplicity of plain text signifies systematic minimalism with a view towards human legibility and not towards that of a system or a machine.
+In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] The simplicity of plain text signifies systematic minimalism with a view towards human comprehension.
+It privileges legibility over all other ideals that may optimize for the good of the system or the machine.

 As a frame of mind, the use of plain text signals an ethics of reading and writing.
 Added information routinely embedded in all forms of contemporary